abhi-pixel1/bonsai/README.md

 - **Load from JSON**: Load a directory tree from a JSON file and visualize it.

-- **Relative Paths**: Compute the relative path between two directories.
+- **Python API**: Compute the relative path between two directories.

+- **Relative Paths**: Import Bonsai as a Python library for programmatic directory tree manipulation.

 ## Installation
 1. Clone the repository: